syedazharmbnr1/capturemate-pro/README.md

 python app.py
 ```

-## Known Issues and Limitations
+## Known Issues

-1. **Export Module**: Currently, while the preview functionality works flawlessly, the final export process may encounter occasional issues.
-Our team is actively working on resolving these limitations.
+- The export functionality currently has some limitations.
+While the preview works perfectly, there might be issues with the final export process.
+We're actively working on resolving this.

-2. **System Audio Capture**:
-   - Windows: Requires additional system permissions
-   - macOS: May require installation of additional audio drivers
-   - Linux: Limited to PulseAudio systems

-## Contributing

-We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- FFmpeg team for video processing capabilities
-- OpenCV community for image processing features
-- Streamlit team for the web interface framework

-## Support

-For support, feature requests, or bug reports, please open an issue in our GitHub repository.